This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Sea Salt – Balances the sweet flavor.

 How To Make Macarons

-This section shows how to make keto French macarons with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make keto French macarons with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Sift dry ingredients.
 Use a fine-mesh sieve to sift almond flour, cocoa powder, salt, and sweetener together into a large mixing bowl.